Western Blot Imaging Systems: The Complete Guide to Detection and Quantification in 2026

 Application Specialist & Sales Engineer

-Tristan Fromager holds a Master’s degree in Biology and specializes in imaging applied to life sciences research.
+Tristan Fromager holds a Engineering Degree in Biology and specializes in imaging applied to life sciences research.
 He has been working at Vilber for over 4 years, assisting laboratories in improving agarose gel and Western blot analysis through practical, application-focused support.
 Combining a strong scientific background with hands-on knowledge of laboratory imaging systems, he helps researchers optimize the accuracy and reproducibility of their results.
 His expertise covers gel documentation, chemiluminescence and epifluorescence detection and protein analysis applications.
 He regularly contributes to the implementation of imaging solutions adapted to both routine and advanced molecular biology workflows.

 — READY TO SEE NEWTON IN ACTION